-Alan Price, Professor of Visual Arts at UMBC, has completed one phase of an ongoing research project in collaboration with Anna Sofaer, Archeoastronomer and President of The Solstice Project, the Imaging Research Center, UMBC, and the Adler Planetarium and Science Museum, Chicago, Illinois.
-The product of this work is an interactive real-time computer simulation of the ancient Sun Dagger site on Fajada Butte in Chaco Canyon, New Mexico.
+Alan Price, Professor of Visual Arts at UMBC, collaborated with Anna Sofaer, Archeoastronomer and President of The Solstice Project, the Imaging Research Center, UMBC, and the Adler Planetarium and Science Museum, Chicago, Illinois to produce an interactive real-time computer simulation of the ancient Sun Dagger site on Fajada Butte in Chaco Canyon, New Mexico.
 The interactive program is now part of a permanent exhibit on cultural astronomy at the Adler Planetarium in Chicago.
 The exhibit opened on March 20, 2002.

 The Solstice Project and Adler Planetarium and Science Museum